First Time Home Buyer Process in Florida: Expert Guide

 Credit

-Checking your credit reports and score is crucial.
+Checking your credit reports and scores is crucial.
 A higher credit score can lead to more favorable loan terms, saving you money over the life of your mortgage.

 While you can still get a loan with a score as low as 500 (for an FHA loan) or 620 (for a conventional loan), a score of 760 or higher will generally qualify you for the lowest rates and most favorable terms.